vmware/container-service-extension/docs/cse3_0/KNOWN_ISSUES.md

 <a name="general"></a>
 ## General Issues
 ---
-### In CSE 3.0 TKG clusters fail consistently during cluster creation
+### In CSE 3.0 TKG clusters can fail during cluster creation
-This issue is due to an Ubuntu 20-specific issue in the CSE codebase.
+This issue is due to an issue in the CSE codebase related to Ubuntu 20.04.

 **Resolution**